-Saied supporters hail revival of Tunisia's 2011 revolution after poll
+Hailing 'new revolution', political outsider Saied set to be Tunisia's president

 If Ennahda’s choice fails to form a government, the new president can name an alternative candidate for prime minister to embark on a new round of coalition talks.
 If parliament still cannot agree, there would be a new election.

+Though Saied has won the support of both Islamists and leftists, his radical but socially conservative politics do not neatly chime with either group.
+It has left both his critics and supporters struggling to define him.

-Meanwhile, Tunisia’s government faces unemployment of about 15% nationally and 30% in some cities, inflation of 6.8%, high public debt and a weak dinar.
+The government faces unemployment of about 15% nationally and 30% in some cities, inflation of 6.8%, high public debt and a weak dinar.

-Foreign lenders including the International Monetary Fund have repeatedly urged fiscal tightening and a reduction of the public sector wage bill.
+Foreign lenders including the International Monetary Fund have called for fiscal tightening and a reduction of the public sector wage bill.

 Those policies are all deeply unpopular and the country’s powerful union has proven able to mobilize large numbers of people and paralyze parts of the government with strikes.